Prof. Susanne MICHL

 The Role of Biomarkers in Precision Medicine: Opportunities and challenges

-Dr. Abdel B. Halim, PharmD, PhD, DABCC, FAACC, is an internationally-recognized key opinion leader with 25+ years of experience in different aspects of biomarkers, precision medicine and IVD; from strategic planning to actualization.
-He is the president of Biomarkers and Diagnostics Consulting providing consultations and services to pharma, biotech, IVD and clinical labs.
+Dr Abdel Halim is an internationally-recognized key opinion leader with 25+ years of experience in different aspects of biomarkers, precision medicine and IVD; from strategic planning to actualization.
+He is the Vice president of Biomarkers and Companion Diagnostics at Taiho Oncology (Otsuka holding).
+Before Taiho, Dr. Halim held multiple leadership positions in the pharmaceutical and diagnostic industries.
+He oversaw the development and validation of assays for several hundreds of biomarkers on different platforms and their applications in 200+ PI-PIV clinical trials and patient managements.
+Abdel has led 7 CDx programs and has track records for 5 FDA 510K approvals of high complexity IVD and 2 drug approvals.
 Abdel has served on 20+ governmental and public expert panels and advisory boards in the US, Canada and EU.
-Dr. Halim held multiple leadership positions in the pharmaceutical and diagnostic industries.
-He oversaw the development and validation of assays for several hundreds of biomarkers on different platforms and their applications in 200+ PI-PIV clinical trials and patient managements.
-He has led 7 CDx programs and has track records for 5 FDA 510K approvals of high complexity IVD and 2 drug approvals.
 Dr. Halim has served on 25+ committees to establish guidelines to promote quality in clinical laboratory and diagnostic industries.
 Abdel has 70+ peer-reviewed publications and 100+ presentations including 40+ invited and keynote speeches in national and international meetings.